INRI studio: History

 INRI studio was a concept that came about in 1999 when Tzang Merwyn Tong and long time friend Armen Rizal Rahman, an aspiring musician, decide that it was time they band together to create a production company they can call their own.
 They roped in Lee Amizadai and together the unit identified themselves as INRI studio.

 The trio went on to make their very first film together.
 Using their scrap earnings and savings that they have accumulated over the years, the team of film-makers started work on their first film e’Tzaintes.
-The film’s a teenage black comedy about a bunch of social outcasts.
+The film's a teenage black comedy about a bunch of social outcasts.
 It was a project that took them 3 years to complete.

-The film was a hit when it premièred at GV Grand at Great World City in Singapore in January 2003.
-Tickets to this independent première were completely sold out with people even paying to sit on the aisles.

 e’Tzaintes went to travel to a couple of film festivals.
 It premièred in Europe in 2004 as the Opening Night Film of the Berlin Asia-Pacific Film Festival and was screened as part of the Asian New Force at the Hong Kong IFVA Festival.

 The studio then embarked on their second film, A Wicked tale, starring Evelyn Maria Ng as the Little Red Riding Hood character in Tzang Merwyn Tong’s dark re-imagination of the Brothers Grimm fable.
 The film made its World Premiere to a full house crowd at the Rotterdam International Film Festival and was later invited to FanTasia Film Festival to be screened as one of the Closing Night films.
 The movie won the Gold Remi Award at WorldFest in Houston.
 In December 2005, INRI studio made history by being the first short film in Singapore to be released commercially on DVD.

-The INRI studio collective now consists of artists, writers, musicians and filmmakers coming together to explore new ways of how they can take things to the next level.
+The INRI studio collective now consists of artists, writers, musicians and filmmakers.
 An underground music project is currently in the pipeline.